FAQs About Autism & ABA Therapy

 Autism Spectrum Disorder (ASD) is a complex and multifaceted neurodevelopmental condition that affects individuals in varying degrees.
-Understanding ASD is crucial for fostering a supportive and inclusive environment.
-We will delve into topics such as the symptoms, causes, and treatment options for ASD, etc. Our goal is to provide reliable and empathetic information to help demystify ASD and promote awareness and understanding.
+Understanding Autism is crucial for fostering a supportive and inclusive environment.
+If you’re a parent navigating the journey of raising a child with autism, you likely have many questions about autism and ABA (Applied Behavior Analysis) therapy.
+Our goal is to provide reliable and empathetic information to help demystify ASD and promote awareness and understanding about ABA Therapy.

 Although everyone with ASD is unique in their own way, people with ASD share some common experiences.
 According to the DSM, which defines mental and behavioral health disorders, the core symptoms of ASD include:

-• deficits in developing, maintaining, and understanding relationships
+• Challenges in developing, maintaining, and understanding relationships

-2. Restricted or repetitive patterns of behaviors, interests, or activities, which may include:
+2. Restricted or repetitive behaviors, interests, or activities, which may include:

 What Causes Autism or ASD?